rickardlindahl/salens-samfallighetsforening/README.md

 For lower level tests of utilities and individual components, we use `vitest`.
 We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

-You can run the tests with `bun run test` or `bun run vitest:coverage` to also show the coverage.
+You can run the tests with `pnpm run test` or `pnpm run vitest:coverage` to also show the coverage.

 ### Type Checking

 This project uses TypeScript.
 It's recommended to get TypeScript set up for your editor to get a really great in-editor experience with type checking and auto-complete.
-To run type checking across the whole project, run `bun lint`.
+To run type checking across the whole project, run `pnpm lint`.

 ### Linting